-What it felt like to to fly on the first ever transatlantic jet engine flight
+Celebrating the 60th anniversary of the first trans-Atlantic jetliner flight

 "It was exciting, it really was," she tells CNN Travel at British Airways HQ's Heritage Center, where she's guest of honor at the airline's 60th anniversary of this aviation milestone.

-British Airways' predecessor BOAC flew the first turbo jet engine aircraft -- the British de Gavilland Comet 4 -- from New York to London and London to New York on October 4, 1958.
+British Airways' predecessor BOAC flew the first turbo jet engine aircraft -- the British de Havilland Comet 4 -- from New York to London and London to New York on October 4, 1958.
 Thorne worked on board the eastbound flight.

-Airplanes had been criss-crossing the Atlantic since the 1930s -- with BOAC rival Pan American inaugurating the world's first transatlantic passenger service in June 1939.
+Airplanes had been criss-crossing the Atlantic since the 1930s -- with BOAC rival Pan American inaugurating the world's first trans-Atlantic passenger service in June 1939.

-But before 1958, these transatlantic flights took up to 20 hours, with several stops along the way.
+But before 1958, these trans-Atlantic flights took up to 20 hours, with several stops along the way.
 The BOAC milestone achievement cut this lengthy journey to the roughly 7-hour direct stint we're familiar with today.

 Amazing experience